By Ashley Eady

 Liberal arts schools place high emphasis on academics.
 The academic load for music majors at these institutions can be much greater than at other types of schools.

 “Students in a music major will be busy enough at most institutions, and doing so at a liberal arts institution means you’re going to be taking academically- rigorous coursework with other students in different majors across campus,” explains Bradley Whittemore, Director of Music Admission at Ithaca College School of Music.

 “Because liberal arts schools often structure their music degrees to include quite a few non-music classes, students should be able to demonstrate that they will be able to succeed in classes outside of music and the practice room,” says Kate Bittner, Director of Conservatory Admissions at Lawrence University.

 Students who do well in a liberal arts setting are “passionate, intellectually curious, [and] artistically omnivorous,” says Andrews.
-Given the focus on academics, music majors at liberal arts schools “seek a better understanding of the intersection between music and other academic disciplines,” according to Dr. George Palton, Associate Director of Admission at DePauw University School of Music.
+Given the focus on academics, music majors at liberal arts schools “seek a better understanding of the intersection between music and other academic disciplines,” according to Dr. George Palton, former Associate Director of Admission at DePauw University School of Music.

 • Ease of pursuing more than one interest

 Unlike many conservatories, liberal arts schools allow music majors the space and flexibility to pursue interests outside of music.

 “The liberal arts engages students who are passionate about performance and want to focus their energy in this area while still being exposed to other opportunities and experiences,” says Mary Smith, Senior Associate Director of Admissions at Gettysburg College’s Sunderman Conservatory of Music.
 “It is the perfect place for the student who has many different interests and wants to pursue them all…They might balance a double major such as Biology and Music or choose to get involved with a community service organization [or] study abroad.”